Get the kit — A$297

 With the participant’s written consent, the outgoing provider should transfer:

 You must obtain the participant’s (or nominee’s) written consent before transferring any personal information.
-Use the Consent to Share Information form (Document 30 in the SIL Rescue Kit).
+Use the Consent to Share Information form (Document 30 in the Complete SIL Kit).
 The consent should specify:

 Secure Transfer